freee/a11y-guidelines/en/source/explanations/screen-reader-check-macos-voiceover.rst

 From this dialog, you can access the VoiceOver Quick Start, but at this point, you should close this screen by pressing the :kbd:`V` key.
 The VoiceOver Quick Start is provided to help visually impaired users learn how to use VoiceOver on their own.
-It can be launched anytime while VoiceOver is running by pressing :kbd:`VO + Command + F8`.
+It can be launched anytime while VoiceOver is running by pressing :kbd:`VO+Command+F8`.
 It's useful for gaining a deeper understanding of how to operate VoiceOver.

 Recommended Settings
 ====================

-Pressing :kbd:`VO + F8` while VoiceOver is running launches the VoiceOver Utility, where various VoiceOver settings can be changed.
+Pressing :kbd:`VO+F8` while VoiceOver is running launches the VoiceOver Utility, where various VoiceOver settings can be changed.
 This interface displays settings categories on the left and the settings options for the currently selected category on the right.

 In this section, we outline the recommended settings for performing accessibility checks, organized by category.